Nipsu24/42_so_long/README.md

 ## References
 The MLX42 library was downloaded from the following repo: (https://github.com/codam-coding-college/MLX42)
-The sprites for player, collectibles, floor and walls where taken from: (https://itch.io)
+The sprites for player, collectibles, floor and walls were taken from: (https://itch.io)